jase-k/rust-smart-contract-template/readme.md

 # Purpose & Overview
 This project is to demonstrate a workflow environment using Solidity and Rust to build, deploy, and interact with smart contracts on the ethereum blockchain.

-We will be using docker to compile the solidity smart contracts.
-We will be using the web3 crate. https://crates.io/crates/web3 We will be using ganache-cli to run tests on a simulated blockchain
+We will be using the web3 crate. https://crates.io/crates/web3 We will be using ganache-cli to run tests on a simulated blockchain We will be using Truffle to compile the solidity smart contracts.
+We will be using JavaScript to write tests for the smart contracts.

 # Set-Up
 Install Rust:
 Install Docker
 Install Ganache-CLI
+Install Node
+Install Truffle

 #### Web3 crate:
 Window Users:
 To install web3 dependency properly at the time of this writing you need to disable the IPC feature.
 Do this be putting this code in your cargo.toml file: